-Commonly, a patient reports the development of a localized growth on their foot or toes that causes pain with ambulation or when wearing shoes.
+Commonly, a patient reports the development of a localized growth on their foot or toes. these corns on toes or corns on feet cause pain on walking or when wearing shoes.

 - Direct pressure causes tenderness in corn whereas warts are tender with pressure applied from side to side.